Dan Klecko: Atlanta Falcons

 Klecko signed a reserve/future contract with the Atlanta Falcons on January 11, 2010.
 He was waived on September 3.

-Personal
+Personal life

-He is the son of Pro Football Hall of Famer, Joe Klecko, best known as a member of the New York Jets' "New York Sack Exchange" of the early 1980's where he featured along side Mark Gastineau, Marty Lyons, and Abdul Salaam.
+He is the son of Pro Football Hall of Famer, Joe Klecko, best known as a member of the New York Jets' "New York Sack Exchange" of the early 1980s where he featured alongside Mark Gastineau, Marty Lyons, and Abdul Salaam.